 May Program Chair - Tom Mulligan

 - May 6 – History and Stories About the Football Giants, Jets, and Patriots -- Come and relive the championship history and some of the weird and funny stories of the football New York Giants, New York Jets, and New England Patriots.
 Vin Femia is the noted author of three books about pro football and baseball.
 His entertaining presentation will describe the sometimes successful and sometimes turbulent history of these teams, which are some of the most popular and fascinating teams in all of sports.
 He will enliven his presentation with a visual slide show.
-Vin will also talk about his experiences in interviewing former NFL players and coaches. [in-person and on Zoom]
+Vin will also talk about his experiences in interviewing former NFL players and coaches. [in-person and on Zoom -- for access: [email protected]]

 - May 13 – How to Live Better and Longer – Our speaker Jessica Brodkin is a former member of the CIA who has moved into the area of alternative healing.
 Jessica will speak to us about several methods of healing ranging from early East Asian techniques to modern alternative methods.
 Her focus is on longevity training that is particularly helpful to seniors, including acupuncture and Reike.
 Reike is a Japanese healing technique that aims to promote relaxation, reduce stress and encourage healing, and improve sleep.
 And who among us doesn’t want better sleep?
 Jessica is a multi-talented woman who has also performed a one-woman show entitled, A Spy’s Awakening.
 Jessica is the daughter of Old Guard member Phil Brodkin. [in-person and on Zoom]